 - Yogurt products have previously been associated with fungal disease.

 Yogurt is made from milk cultured with live bacteria.
 The bacteria produce lactic acid, which coagulates the milk proteins, making yogurt thick and slightly sour in flavor.
-Yogurt can be used as a lower calorie substitute in cooking, to make dips and dressings, or consumed directly.
+Yogurt can be consumed directly, but is also used as a lower-calorie substitute in cooking and to make dips and dressings.

 New York leads the nation in yogurt production, accounting for 15.7% of total U.S. yogurt production, followed by California.